jtalman/ual2/README.md

 The latest, 11.5.0, as of 6/1/2025, is mostly ok.
 A legacy root (CERN) build requires gcc 4.8.5 or so.
 This is provided in the git clone.

-This detail, and others, are covered in more depth later.
+This detail, and others, are covered in more depth elsewhere.

 UAL software goes back ca 30 years, and is quite extensive.